 Contractor: J M Stover and other local trades

 Description: The building faces south and is a three story gray colored stone structure.
+The building is located on landscaped grounds in the center of Mount Vernon.
 The south front has three vertical sections dived by stone pillars and with doorway in the center and a large window on the east and west section on the first story, and large windows in each panel on the second story.
 Above the doorway is a clock.
 The third story is recessed.
 The building has square lines with sections protruding from the main building.
-The building was constructed under the Works Progress Administration.
+The building was constructed under the Public Works Administration ( PWA ).

 See: Illinois Appellate Court – Mount Vernonis located in the county.